EugenMayer/docker-registry-cache-boilerplate/README.md

 ## WAT is the difference

-Most of the pull through registries are i found (like [this](https://github.com/rpardini/docker-registry-proxy)) offer some what of a custom image, including a custom nginx.
-They also give you not fast upstart.
+Most of the pull through registries i found (like [this](https://github.com/rpardini/docker-registry-proxy)) offer some what of a custom image, including a custom nginx - why i want to reuse building blocks.
+They also rather tend to not give you not fast upstart.

 This is the main difference, we use the official `registry` image and we use an standalone ssl-offloader `traefik` which also gives us the ability to use `ACME` or what ever you pick from (or use no off-loader at all - or your own).